 1) Smoke/Fire:

 2) Smoke/Fire:

 3) Smoke/Fire:

-4) Smoke/Fire:
+Smoke/Fire:

-5) Carbon Monoxide:
+Carbon Monoxide:

-6) Carbon Monoxide:
+Carbon Monoxide:

 7) Carbon Monoxide:

 8) Other:

-9) C Other:
+9) Other:

-$\underline{\mathbf{Y/N}}$ Are your alarms and extinguishers checked regularly by the fire department?

-Where is the map of fire alarm locations?
+Are your alarms and extinguishers checked regularly by the fire department?
+Do you have a map of their locations?